SQLite Maestro online Help

 |Prev||Return to chapter overview||Next|

-Database Explorer is the basic feature of MS SQL Maestro which allows you to perform practically all necessary operations upon databases and their objects.
-The Database Explorer area occupies the left side of the MS SQL Maestro main window.
-All the objects at the Explorer tree are grouped by kind and listed under the according Microsoft SQL servers/database node.
+Database Explorer is the basic feature of SQLite Maestro which allows you to perform practically all necessary operations upon databases and their objects.
+The Database Explorer area occupies the left side of the SQLite Maestro main window.
+All the objects at the Explorer tree are grouped by kind and listed under the according SQLite database node.

 To start working with a database you need to create its profile first.
 The conception of database profiles gives you an opportunity to connect to databases in one touch and work with the selected databases only.